-Please note: SCPHA have not been involved in the production of any of these documents.
+Please note: SCPHA has not been involved in the production of any of these documents.

 HM Government helplines and online forum details can be found here.

-Following the Government announcement today, we want to share some further information on what this might mean for your businesses.
+Following the government announcement on 28 April 2022, we want to share some further information on what this might mean for your businesses.

-Businesses no longer need to pre-notify or acquire a certified Export Health Certificate (EHC) from 1 October 2021.
-This means you can continue to import animal product consignments from the European Union as you do today until 31 December 2021.
+This means businesses no longer need to acquire a certified EHC from the 1 July 2022, and can continue to import animal product consignments from the EU until further notice.

-These delays do not impact any current arrangements already in place i.e. products under safeguard measures.
+These delays do not impact any arrangements already in place, i.e. products under safeguard measures.